Depop is an online marketplace as well as a social media platform that allows users to buy and sell clothes.

 Sellers on Depop can either just sell a few items or even set up a professional store.
 Some even make a living selling on the platform.

-Stores can either process the incoming orders themselves or work together with Depop’s fulfillment to have them shipped.
-The platform furthermore takes care of the payment process.
+Stores can process the incoming orders themselves or work together with Depop’s fulfillment to have them shipped.
+The platform also takes care of the payment process.

 Depop Company History